WebAssembly/spec/README.md

 for WebAssembly.

-At this time, the contents of this repository are under development and known to be incomplet and inkorrect.
+At this time, the contents of this repository are under development and known to be incomplete and incorrect.

 Participation is welcome.
 Discussions about new features, significant semantic changes, or any specification change likely to generate substantial discussion